Rye123/esc-transferconnect/bank/README.md

 ## Current Functionality
 - JWT Authentication, with users from a MongoDB Atlas database.
-- Basic design for Banking Client.

-## Future Functionality
+- User Notification through email, push notifications and phone number SMSes.
 - Security
-  - HTTPS to prevent MITM attacks on authentication
   - SHA256 hashing of passwords
 - Views
   - Routing to allow the views as described in the [Bank Client State Diagram](https://github.com/Rye123/esc-transferconnect/blob/main/diagrams/bank/Bank%20Client%20State%20Diagram.png).
+  - Functionality to support the above views.
 - Communication with TransferConnect

-  - Functionality for the above views, which likely involve sending and receiving requests from the [TransferConnect](https://github.com/Rye123/esc-transferconnect/tree/main/transfer-connect) side.
+## Future Functionality
+- Security
+  - HTTPS to prevent MITM attacks on authentication